ConceptKernel/jena-fuseki-dockerfile/README.md

 ### Kubernetes with Helm (Recommended)

-For production Kubernetes deployments, use the official Helm chart:
+For production Kubernetes deployments, use the ConceptKernel Helm chart:

 ```bash
 # Clone the repository